Shynixn/BlockBall/docs/source/customizing/teams.rst

 .. image:: ../_static/images/team0.png

-You can use it to display team names, the remaining time, scores for each team and more.
-You can find all available placeholders here.

 Configuring ingame
 ~~~~~~~~~~~~~~~~~~

-At this stage, you should be able to open the 'Settings' page of your arena chat UI.
-If not, please take a look at this page.
+At this stage, you should be able to open the `Settings <../gamemodes/basicgame.html#getting-in-touch-with-the-chat-ui>`__ page of your arena chat UI.

 1. Go to the **Settings Page** of your arena